 The student will continue to provide clinical services using the Dental Hygiene Process for a variety of dental hygiene clients.
 Students will expand their client base to include periodontal clients.
 The provision of dental hygiene services will be extended to a community setting.
 Students will be expected to assume more responsibility for decision-making regarding client care and personal and professional growth.
 Students will protect the environment by responsible use of consumables and disposal of waste products.

-P- DENT1021 Medical and Pharmacological Considerations for Dental Hygiene Care and P- DENT1022 Periodontics for the Dental Hygenist and P- DENT2017 Introduction to Dental Hygiene Clinical Practice and P- DENT2008 Applied Clinical Theory

-DENT2019 Introduction to Clinical Dental Hygiene 112.0 Hours
+P- DENT1021 Medical and Pharmacological Considerations for Dental Hygiene Care and P- DENT1022 Periodontics for the Dental Hygenist and P- DENT2008 Applied Clinical Theory and (P- DENT2019 Introduction to Clinical Dental Hygiene or P- DENT2017 Introduction to Dental Hygiene Clinical Practice) and C- BIOL2008 Human Pathophysiology and C- DENT2000 Oral Pathology

-During this course students will transition into the provision of direct client care.
+DENT2019 Introduction to Clinical Dental Hygiene 112.0 Hours During this course students will transition into the provision of direct client care.
 Students will provide comprehensive dental hygiene care for a student partner prior to providing services to community clients.
 The Dental Hygiene Process of Care will be reinforced; advanced instrumentation skills introduced; and environmentally friendly practices encouraged.

-P- DENT1016 Dental Hygiene Process and P- DENT1018 Applied Oral Health Promotion and P- DENT1046 Dental Radiography for the Dental Hygienist and P- HLTH1003 Preparation for Clinical Practice and C- DENT1021 Medical and Pharmacological Considerations for Dental Hygiene Care and C- DENT1022 Periodontics for the Dental Hygenist and C- DENT2008 Applied Clinical Theory
+P- DENT1016 Dental Hygiene Process of Care and P- DENT1018 Applied Oral Health Promotion and P- DENT1046 Dental Radiography for the Dental Hygienist and P-HLTH1003 Preparation for Clinical Practice and C- DENT1021 Medical and Pharmacological Considerations for Dental Hygiene Care and C- DENT1022 Periodontics for the Dental Hygenist and C- DENT2008 Applied Clinical Theory